 Bad: Small Boot.
-4WD only available with DIG-T CVT auto.
 Small rear windows make back seats feel gloomy.
-CVT not as reliable as Toyota's and Honda's.
+CVT not very reliable.
 Standard 1.6 petrol noisy on motorway.
 4WD dropped in 2014 revamp.

-Good: Very comfortable front seats with good ride (depending on wheel and tyre size).
+Good: Very comfortable front seats with good ride.
 Feels well built.
 Strong dCi diesels.
 Elevated driving position and good visibility.

 Bad: Rear seats not as spacious as you'd expect.
-Centre rear extremely uncomfortable.
-Can be crashy over potholes on larger wheels, 2.0 diesel particulate filter problems.
+Can be crashy over potholes on larger wheels.
+2.0 diesel particulate filter problems.
 Some quality problems.
-Notified of two rear diff failures in the same month.

 Good: Impressive fuel economy for an SUV with an official 51.4mpg from 1.8 DiD, plenty of room for five plus luggage, five-star Euro NCAP rating.
 Starts at just £15,000.